PayGreen/api-green-node/README.md

 # Api Green Node

 -   An ease-to-use Node Sdk for API Green.
-Carbon offsetting estimate and carbon credits purchase are the heart of our API.
+Carbon footprints and carbon credits purchase are the heart of our API.
 -   For contributors, please check technical specifications [here.](#For-contributors)

 ## Documentation